jwergieluk/wergieluk-com/content/posts/magicbook.md

 ---

 Last week I bought a Honor MagicBook 14 laptop.
-This blog post documents setting up an Arch Linux system on it.
+This blog post documents setting up an Arch Linux system on this machine.

 # Hardware information